BMW 5 Series: Seventh generation (G30/G31/G38; 2017)

 The fastback 5 Series GT model from the previous generation is no longer offered, and was moved to the 6 Series range.

 The G30 is based on the same modular platform as the 7 Series (G11).
 The G30 is the first 5 Series to be offered with a plug-in hybrid powertrain, the 530e iPerformance, which would have the advanced driver-assistance systems found in the 7 Series.

 The F90 M5 is the M5 performance model for the G30 generation, and is the first M5 to employ an all-wheel drive powertrain.
 The X-Drive system allowed for the front differential to disconnect and provide a rear-wheel drive experience to the vehicle.
 It is powered by an upgraded version of the S63 twin-turbo V8 engine used in the previous generation F10 M5.
-The 5 Series received a face lift in 2020, retaining the same mechanics and engines.
+The 5 Series received a facelift in 2020, retaining the same mechanics and engines.